 The Most Notorious of Races

-About 1,500 dogs start the Iditarod, but more than one-third are flown out every year because they become sick, injured, or exhausted from being forced to run for hours through jagged mountain ranges, frozen rivers, dense forests, and desolate tundra in biting winds, blinding snowstorms, and temperature fluctuations from 40 degrees above to 60 degrees below zero.3,4 The dogs—usually husky mixes weighing only 40 to 45 pounds—are usually tethered to 400-pound sleds in teams of 15.
-They must run about 125 miles per day, often racing as many as six hours at a time, with just a few hours’ sleep each day.5,6 The race can take nine to 14 days.7
+About 1,000 dogs start the Iditarod, but more than one-third are “dropped” every year because they become sick, injured, or exhausted from being forced to run for hours through jagged mountain ranges, frozen rivers, dense forests, and desolate tundra in biting winds, blinding snowstorms, and temperature fluctuations from 40 degrees above to 60 degrees below zero.3,4 The dogs—usually husky mixes weighing less than 50 pounds—are usually tethered to 400-pound sleds in teams of up to 16.5,6 They must run about 100 miles per day, with only 40 hours total of rest mandated throughout the entire eight-to-10-day race.7,8

 The dogs’ feet become bruised and bloodied, cut by ice, and just plain worn out from the tremendous stretch of ground that they cover.
 Many pull muscles, incur stress fractures, or become sick with intestinal viruses or bleeding stomach ulcers.
-In his capacity as a volunteer veterinarian for the race, Scott Moore “saw dogs with torn Achilles tendons, dehydration, diarrhea, hypothermia, hyperthermia, inflammation in the wrists, and soreness in shoulders from the harnesses.”8
+In his capacity as a volunteer veterinarian for the race, Scott Moore told The Cody Enterprise that he saw dogs with torn Achilles tendons, dehydration, diarrhea, hypothermia, hyperthermia, inflammation in the wrists, and soreness in shoulders from the harnesses.”9

-Orlando Sentinel columnist George Diaz wrote that the Iditarod “is nothing more than a barbaric ritual that gives Alaskan cowboys a license to kill.9 ”Six dogs died during the 2009 race, but normally at least one or two dogs die every year and the causes range from strangulation in towlines to internal hemorrhaging to being trampled by moose or suffering from liver injuries, heart failure, and pneumonia.10,11 Wolf, a 5-year-old dog in musher Lance Mackey’s team, died when he regurgitated food and choked on it.12 Takk, a 7-year-old dog on musher Kjetil Backen’s team, died of blood loss associated with gastric ulcers.13It has been estimated that the Iditarod death rate is 2.9 fatalities for every 1,000 competitors; if the Boston Marathon suffered deaths at the same rate, 290 human runners would have died in the races during the 1990s.14 At least 120 dogs have died during the Iditarod since 1973, and that does not include dogs who died after the race.15
+Orlando Sentinel columnist George Diaz wrote that the Iditarod “is nothing more than a barbaric ritual that gives Alaskan cowboys a license to kill.”10 The 2017 race claimed the lives of five dogs, the highest fatality rate only to 2009’s race, when six dogs died.11 Normally at least one or two dogs die every year and the causes range from strangulation in towlines to internal hemorrhaging to being trampled by moose or suffering from liver injuries, heart failure, and pneumonia.12,13 Flash, a 4-year-old dog in musher Katherine Keith’s team, died from “acute aspiration pneumonia” which happens when dogs inhale food, liquid or vomit into their lungs.14 Smoke, a 2-year-old from the team of musher Scott Smith, died of hypothermia on a plane after being dropped from the race, while Groovy was killed by a car after he escaped a handler.15,16It has been estimated that the Iditarod death rate is 2.9 fatalities for every 1,000 competitors; if the Boston Marathon suffered deaths at the same rate, 290 human runners would have died in the races during the 1990s.17

 There are other grueling and deadly endurance races that are not as well publicized, including the Copper Basin 300, the Race to the Sky long-distance dogsled races, and the Yukon Quest international dogsled race.